ulkuehn/Deus-In-Machina/faq/project.md

 ### It is possible to open project files with other programs?

 Absolutely.
 Project files are, in essence, SQLite files that can be handeled by tools like [DB Browser for SQLite](https://sqlitebrowser.org/).
 For password protected projects you need the version with SQLCipher support.

-Be aware that while it is possible to not only view a project file using additional software changing its content is not recommended.